Electron neural closure for turbulent magnetosheath simulations: energy channels: Results

 \subsection{Energy channels}

-Energy channels discussed in Section~\ref{sec:pressure_filtering} express the conversion of flow~\eqref{eq:energy_f} into thermal energy~\eqref{eq:energy_th} signified by the pressure-strain term as well as more conventional Ohmic dissipation that converts electromagnetic energy~\eqref{eq:energy_m} into flow~\eqref{eq:energy_f}.
-First, we are going to investigate scale-to-scale k-filtering defined in Appendix~\ref{sec:scale2scale} and applied to pressure-strain $PS(k > k_c) $~\eqref{eq:pressure-strain}, which is essentially a high-pass filter at scale $k_c$.
+Energy channels discussed in section~\ref{sec:pressure_filtering} express the conversion of flow~\eqref{eq:energy_f} into thermal energy~\eqref{eq:energy_th} signified by the pressure-strain term as well as more conventional Ohmic dissipation that converts electromagnetic energy~\eqref{eq:energy_m} into flow~\eqref{eq:energy_f}.
+First, we are going to investigate scale-to-scale k-filtering defined in Appendix~\ref{sec:scale2scale} and applied to pressure-strain $PS(k > k_c) $~\eqref{eq:pressure-strain}, {i.e., with} a high-pass filter at scale $k_c$.
 We plot $PS(k > k_c) $ on Figure~\ref{fig:PShighpass}, which demonstrates that overall, both FCNN and MLP capture the general distribution of pressure-strain over the scales, with FCNN shadowing accurately the quantity and MLP underestimating it by a factor of 2.

-Since pressure-strain quantifies the particle heating, it is of interest to investigate whether it peaks on coherent structures, as was done in~\citet{yang_energy_2017}.
-For this aim, we compute the average incompressible portion of pressure-strain $\langle PiD | Q > Q^\star \rangle $, where $Q$ stands for any of the three quantities in equation~\eqref{eq:Q_D},~\eqref{eq:Q_j},~\eqref{eq:Q_omega}, each represented by dashed, dot-dashed, and solid lines on Figure~\ref{fig:FCNN_PiD_threshold}, which compares ground truth to FCNN and Figure~\ref{fig:MLP_PiD_threshold} for MLP.
-We note the similarity of $\langle PiD | Q > Q^\star \rangle$, which tends to be larger for larger thresholds, consistent with \citet{yang_energy_2017}.
+Since pressure-strain quantifies the particle heating, it is of interest to investigate whether it peaks on coherent structures, as was done in~\citet{yangEnergyTransferChannels2017,yangEnergyTransferPressure2017}.
+For this aim, we compute the average incompressible portion of pressure-strain $\langle PiD | Q > Q^\star \rangle $, where $Q$ stands for any of the three quantities in equation~\eqref{eq:Q_D},~\eqref{eq:Q_omega},~\eqref{eq:Q_j}, each represented by dashed, dot-dashed, and solid lines on Figure~\ref{fig:FCNN_PiD_threshold}, which compares ground truth to FCNN and Figure~\ref{fig:MLP_PiD_threshold} for MLP.
+We note the similarity of $\langle PiD | Q > Q^\star \rangle$, which tends to be larger for larger thresholds, consistent with \citet{yangEnergyTransferChannels2017,yangEnergyTransferPressure2017}.
 However, in this case, the same trend is also observed for $Q_J$ conditionals, indicating the association of current sheets and heating in our simulations.
 The comparison reveals qualitatively similar behavior for FCNN closure but rather poor results for MLP closure, which completely underestimates conditionals of $\langle PiD | Q > Q^\star \rangle$.